MoonsideGames/encompass-cs-docs/content/_index.md

 A C# implementation is forthcoming.

-If you are here to learn how to use Encompass and don't care about the justifications for it, I recommend skipping ahead to [Chapter 2](getting_started).
+If you are here to learn how to use Encompass and don't care about the justifications for it, or you've never made a game before, I recommend skipping ahead to [Chapter 2](getting_started).